ATVG-Archive/BrainDamaged/README.md

 Version: 0.1.0

 # Disclaimer
-**Please dont expect this to work.
+**Please don't expect this to work.
 This is the first Bytecode Compiler and Bytecode VM I wrote in C++.**

 # Attributes